Education ministry to print materials for the poor - Informanté

 Zorena Jantze

-WITH mounting concerns that most Namibian learners will not have access to online learning platforms, the education ministry has announced that it will emulate the distance learning modes of teaching by NamCol by delivering printed modules as well.
+WITH concerns mounting that most Namibian learners do not have access to online learning platforms, the education ministry has announced that it will emulate the distance learning model NamCol by delivering printed modules as well.

-Speaking at an update on the resuming of schools via e-learning, the education minister Anna Nghipondoka stated that government is seeking a multimedia way of reaching learners.
+Speaking at an update on the resumption of classes via e-learning, the Minister of Education, Arts and Culture, Anna Nghipondoka said that government is seeking a multimedia way of reaching learners.

 “We are enhancing on what we already have.
 We want to capitalise more on what Namcol has started.
 Namcol since 2016 came up with the Notemastee initiative, whereby teaching materials are developed by teachers and printed, and in addition all assessment materials are uploaded.
 We want to expand this Notemaster in this situation,“ Nghipondoka stated.